 Just like before each new deployment of a Lambda is versioned.
 Then when you are ready to make the new code changes live, you create an alias that specifies, for example, 10% of traffic uses the old version and then 90% of the requests go to the new version.

 This is called Canary Deployments, although AWS doesn’t label it as such, it allows you to gradually shift traffic to the new version.

-The third method is the simplest and plays nicely with IaC (Infrastructure as Code) tools like CloudFormation, SAM and CICD (Continuous Integration Continuous Deployment) pipelines.
+The third method is the simplest and plays nicely with IaC (Infrastructure as Code) tools like the AWS CDK, CloudFormation, SAM, terra and CICD (Continuous Integration Continuous Deployment) pipelines.
 It’s based on the principle that each Lambda is “tightly” coupled with its environment/infrastructure.